khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Limited throughput : 300 msg/s without batching, max: 10 message per operation = 3000 msg/s

 ## Kinesis Data Stream
+-  Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+-  The throughput of an Amazon Kinesis data stream is designed to scale without limits via increasing the number of shards within a data stream.

 - Enables real-time processing of streaming big data.
 - It provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
 - The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream (for example, to perform counting, aggregation, and filtering).